dmark/dmark/README.md

 __The Day Job__

-My background is in Unix & Linux system operations, networking, security, and identity & access management.
-These days I work primarily in digital identity and cloud service platforms including @Auth0, @AWS and @GoogleCloudPlatform.
+24 years in ...
+My background is in Unix & Linux system operations, networking, security, and identity & access management, going back to early Hewlett-Packard and Silicon Graphics workstations, and the old Netscape suite of server side products.
+Add in a whole lot of Sun Microsystems stuff, and some IBM POWER + AIX.

+More recently I helped lead my employer into cloud services and I now work primarily in digital identity with Auth0 and cloud service platforms including AWS and GCP.

 __After Hours__

-I'm an undergraduate in Economics at Queen's University, avid motorcyclist, [bookworm](https://www.goodreads.com/drumboots), and video game player.
+I'm an undergraduate in Economics at Queen's University, ever so slowly chipping away at a B.A.
+I'm also an avid motorcyclist (#R1200GSLife), [bookworm](https://www.goodreads.com/drumboots) (mainly scifi and non-fiction), and [gamer](https://steamcommunity.com/id/SamuraiMark/), where I mostly play RPGs and way too much Destiny.

 __My Github Projects__